amadad/agentcy/README.md

-# Agentcy: Multi-Agent Collaboration with AutoGen
+# Agentcy: Multi-Agent Creative Collaboration

 <p align="center">
   <img src='./misc/logo1.png' width=888>
 </p>

-This code demonstrates the power of multi-agent collaboration using the [AutoGen library](https://github.com/microsoft/autogen).
-Instead of relying on a single agent to handle tasks, multiple specialized agents work together, each bringing its expertise to the table.
+A small team autonomous of agents help you unlock, uncover or explore the potential of your business.
+Agentcy takes two simple inputs to generate a plan, research and deliverables to help you gain a competitive advantahe.

 ## 📖 Overview

-The code sets up a collaborative environment where multiple agents, each with its unique role and expertise, come together to discuss, plan, and execute tasks.
-This collaboration ensures that different aspects of a task are handled by the most qualified agent, leading to more efficient and accurate outcomes.
+Modeled on advertising and creative agencies, you'll move from problem space to solution space with successive steps of research, writing, ideation and strategic planning.
+Agentcy uses the [AutoGen framework](https://github.com/microsoft/autogen) to orchestrate multiple agents to ensure that tasks are handled by the most qualified agent, leading to more efficient and accurate outcomes.

 ## 🕵🏽 Agents

 The agents involved in the collaboration include:

+1. **Agency Manager**: Creates a plan and approach to tackle the problem or opportunity.
-1. **Agency Researcher**: Conducts research on user pain points, market opportunities, and prevailing market conditions.
+2. **Agency Researcher**: Conducts research on user pain points, market opportunities, and prevailing market conditions.
 2. **Writing Assistant**: Utilizes research and content writing functions to generate content.
 3. **Agency Strategist**: Drafts strategic briefs for effective brand positioning in the market.
 4. **Agency Copywriter**: Crafts compelling narratives and messages that align with the brand's strategy.
 5. **Agency Media Planner**: Identifies the best mix of media channels for advertising.
 6. **Agency Marketer**: Transforms strategy and insights into marketable ideas.
-7. **Agency Manager**: Oversees the entire project lifecycle.
 8. **Agency Director**: Guides the creative vision of the project.
 9. **User Proxy**: Acts as an intermediary between the human user and the agents.

-(Note: Some agents from the original list like Designer and Account Manager were commented out in the provided code updates.)

-## 🤝 Collaboration Flow

-1. The `GroupChat` class establishes a collaborative environment for agent communication.
-2. The `GroupChatManager` oversees group chat, ensuring smooth agent interaction.
-3. The `initiate_chat` method kickstarts the collaboration process.
+## 🛠️ Tools Used

+1. `Serper` for realtime web search
+2. `Browserless` for web scrape
+3. `Langchain` for content summarization

 <p align="center">
   <img src='./misc/flow.png' width=888>